Elvis Presley jewelry collection up for auction

 The collection is made up of 200 items, including jewel-encrusted gold rings, cufflinks, watches and chains, which were brought together by GWS Auctions.

-It also includes the guitar played by Elvis during his famous comeback television special (’68 Comeback Special), broadcast on NBC on December 3, 1968 and that it marked the return to live performance for Presley, who had given up touring seven years earlier, when he devoted himself full time to his film career.
+It also includes the guitar played by Elvis during his famous comeback television special (’68 Comeback Special), broadcast on NBC on December 3, 1968 and which marked the return of live performances by Presley, who had abandoned the tours seven years ago, when he devoted himself full time to his film career.

-“There’s so much product out there that isn’t authentic at all and that worries me.
-I want to know for sure that it’s going to go to someone who’s going to take care of it, I love it.” highlighted the actress and businesswoman quoted by the ANSA agency.
+“There is so much product out there that is not authentic at all and that worries me.
+I want to know for sure that this is going to go to someone who is going to take care of it, I love it, “said the actress and businesswoman quoted by the ANSA agency.

 Priscilla married Elvis in 1967, with whom she had an only daughter, Lisa Marie Presley.
 The couple separated in 1972 and divorced in 1973.